-The year 2009 marks Grandmaster Andy Ah Po's 50th anniversary as a Tang Soo Do practitioner.
-The following article was written by him to articulate how martial arts, particularly Tang Soo Do, had a profound affect on his entire life:
+The year 2017 marks Grandmaster Andy Ah Po’s 58th anniversary as a Tang Soo Do practitioner.
+The following article was written by him to articulate how martial arts, particularly Tang Soo Do, have had a profound affect on his entire life:

-To say that martial arts, particularly my involvement in Tang Soo Do over the past 50 years, has merely had a positive affect on my life would be a tremendous understatement.
+To say that martial arts, particularly my involvement in Tang Soo Do over the past 55 (currently 58 years) years, has merely had a positive affect on my life would be a tremendous understatement.
 The fact is that my involvement in the martial arts has had a profound affect and impact throughout my entire life.

-Although, I first began training in martial arts at age six (6) my family and I were relegated to living close to poverty and in rough neighborhoods throughout my youth in Hawaii.
+Although, I was first exposed to martial arts training at age six (6) my family and I were relegated to living close to poverty and in rough neighborhoods throughout my youth in Hawaii.
 As a result, I became involved in gangs and experienced a considerable amount of turmoil as a teenager.
 However, because of strong cultural and family values as well as the discipline that I was exposed to in my youth through my martial arts training, I was able to recognize that I needed to leave that environment if I was ever going to be able to make something of myself.
 Consequently, I joined the United States Air Force and left my beloved Hawaii in 1959.

 It was while I was stationed at McClelland Air Force Base in Sacramento, California in 1959 that I met my first Tang Soo Do instructor Mr. Mariano Estioko (currently Grandmaster of the Western Pacific Tang Soo Do Association).
 I later became a direct student of the late Great Grandmaster Hwang Kee, founder of the Korean Tang Soo Do (Soo Bahk Do) Moo Duk Kwan Association.
 I was also a founding member of the U.S. Soo Bahk Do Moo Duk Kwan, Federation, Inc. and served in several official capacities during my 27 years with that organization, until I founded the Tang Soo Do Martial Way Association, Inc. in 2002.